In this article, we shall look into 3 sutras to prepare for the Reasoning Ability section.

 For a banking aspirant, who wants to excel in the bank exam cannot prepare before 15 days of the bank exam.
 With the change in the bank exam pattern, the questions cannot be ascertained as it was easier for the candidates earlier.

 Usually, candidates find Quantitative or English syllabus tougher so they invest more time in the bank exam preparation and they do not focus on the Reasoning Ability section, assuming that it is easy to crack.
 But this is not the situation in reality.
-According to the bank exam syllabus of the Reasoning section, one needs to be reflexive enough to solve the problems in a given time with accuracy.
+According to the bank exam syllabus of the Reasoning section, one needs to be reflexive enough to solve bank exam questions and answers on reasoning in a given time with accuracy.

 |List of Competitive Govt Exams|